Key Takeaways

 Using Resistance Bands

 Resistance bands are incredibly flexible tools for your home gym.
 They offer a variety of workout options and can help you strengthen your entire body.
-They offer portability and can be used in a range of exercises, such as:
+They are highly portable and can be used in a range of exercises, such as:

 Squats